-JamaicaVM is an industrial-strength implementation of the Real-Time Specification for Java (RTSJ) V1.0.2 [2] for a wide range of real-time operating systems available on the market.
+JamaicaVM implements most of the Real-Time Specification for Java (RTSJ) V1.0.2 [2], offering an industrial-strength solution for a wide range of real-time operating systems available on the market.
 It combines the additional APIs provided by the RTSJ with the predictable execution obtained through realtime garbage collection and a realtime implementation of the virtual machine.